-Through extensive planning for the Red Line Extension (RLE) Project, CTA has determined that it may be necessary to acquire certain properties to implement the project.
-Based on additional project planning and engineering work conducted over the last year, CTA has selected a Preferred Alignment and conducted outreach to property owners that would be displaced because of the project.
+Through extensive planning for the Red Line Extension (RLE) project, the CTA has determined that it may be necessary to acquire certain properties to implement the project.
+In 2018, the CTA selected a Preferred Alignment and conducted outreach to property owners who potentially would be displaced because of the project.

-At this time, CTA does not plan to pursue acquisition of private property for the RLE Project until the environmental review is complete and project funding is secured.
-This is expected to be a multiyear process, and it may also be possible to further minimize property impacts with additional future engineering.
-Property owners and tenants who would be affected by acquisition and relocation will be protected under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (known simply as the “Uniform Act”), along with state regulations.
-CTA will treat property owners and tenants fairly and will seek cooperative settlements of property acquisitions.
-In addition, CTA will provide financial assistance and relocation services for property owners as well as commercial and residential occupants who must move because of the RLE Project.
+The CTA does not plan to pursue acquisition of private property for the RLE project until the environmental analysis (i.e. Final EIS) is complete and project funding is secured.
+Property owners and tenants who would be affected by acquisition and relocation under the RLE project are protected under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (known simply as the “Uniform Act”), along with state regulations.
+The CTA will treat property owners and tenants fairly and will seek cooperative settlements of property acquisitions.
+In addition, the CTA will provide financial assistance and relocation services for property owners, as well as commercial and residential occupants who must move because of the RLE project.

 You can read more about your rights as a property owner under applicable federal laws here: